joselevelsup/programitforward/content/blog/editors-more-editors/index.md

 ![doom-emacs](https://raw.githubusercontent.com/hlissner/doom-emacs/screenshots/main.png)

 Doom Emacs had the Cacodemon from Doom as their mascot and I absolutely love Doom (Before the 2016 version.
 Like old school Doom...even though I am not  that old.).
 So I thought, why not give it a shot.
 I followed the steps to set it up (which was quick and painless.
-Just needed Emacs installed) and I was in buisness.
+Just needed Emacs installed) and I was in business.
 Every plugin was installed for me and I was good to go.
 This was  the time I was introduced into Modal Editing (which vim does).
 Now Emacs is NOT like Vim and Vim is NOT like Emacs but someone made a plugin called Evil Mode that allows you to perform Vim commands in Emacs to use Emacs' powers.
-Again, I gave up quickly on Vim but decided to give this a shot (Minnd you for my projects, I still had to use VSCode until I was comfortable).
+Again, I gave up quickly on Vim but decided to give this a shot (Mind you for my projects, I still had to use VSCode until I was comfortable).
 Overall, it wasn't half bad.
 Yeah, I messed up here and there by accidentally performing the wrong keystrokes but all in all...it was worth it.

 I was learning my way through this but I still wasn't that comfortable and after a while, I kinda got annoyed.
 So I gave up and went crying  to VSCode.
 Now I'm not saying it's bad, I'm just saying that there is a learning curve and it takes time to get adjusted but I was very impatient so I gave up.
 It is a really dope Distro though and I did go back to it when  I had the patience.
 Like coding was fine and fast, I still had to setup some language servers and add the syntax highlighting plugins, and bless Org Mode.
 By far, one of the greatest modes I ever used.
 I suggest you try it out and fight with hell hahahahaha!!!!
 I don't mean literal hell...it was a Doom reference cause the Cacodemon...never mind.
 Moving on!

-Rating: 8.5/10
+####Rating: 8.5/10

 ####B. Spacemacs